TensorExt

 Syntax:

-This op represents a permutation of a tensor.
+This op represents a remapping of entries of a tensor.

 Traits: AlwaysSpeculatableImplTrait